 - Blood thinner (including warfarin)

 - Steroid (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone)

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant or breastfeeding.
 Do not use this medicine during the later part of pregnancy.

-- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, congestive heart failure, asthma, lupus or a similar connective tissue disorder, or a history of ulcers or other digestive problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, bleeding problems, heart disease, recent heart attack, heart failure, high blood pressure, or a history of ulcers or other digestive problems.
 Tell your doctor if you drink alcohol or smoke.